Also read the follow-up for more thoughts on computing with a 4k television.

 before the price dropped from $700 to $500.
 Even having paid that $200 early adopter premium, that price was significantly lower than other 4K displays.
 (Is it any surprise that Dell and others are finally reacting to this new pricing reality

-The fact that Seiki markets their 4K display as a television only betrays a bit of marketing ignorance.
+The fact that Seiki markets their 4K display as just a television betrays a bit of marketing ignorance.
 Seiki is missing a golden opportunity to dominate the desktop display market by removing the television tuner, speakers, and remote, and then reallocating that budget to a 60Hz or better input (HDMI 2 and/or DisplayPort), a matte screen surface, and instant-on DPMS support, all the while retaining the market-wrecking price.
 After establishing that foothold, Seiki should deliver a smaller 4K (32" or so) at the same price or lower, and push for 8K or higher at large form-factor (around 50").

 At the office, we had been using antiquated pairs of 19-inch monitors.
 An upgrade was needed.
 What to choose?
 Today, you can still buy a 30-inch 2560x1600 display for over $1,000.
 Or you can get a 39-inch 3840x2160 display for $500.
 This choice is not even fair.